building-envelope-data/api/README.md

 ## Introduction

-There are many domains of data such as optical, calorimetric, geometric, hygrothermal, lifeCycle and more.
+There are many domains of data such as optical, calorimetric, geometric, hygrothermal, life cycle and more.
 This introduction begins with optical data to illustrate the structure.

 ### With optical data as example